Eunice Yung: Political views

 In securing her Legislative Council seat, Yung is widely considered to have received support from the central government's liaison office based in Sai Wan, with which she has confessed a "working relationship", earning her the nickname, "Goddaughter of Sai Wan".
 She is best known for her interest in the promotion of e-sports and her statement that "there should not be too much politics inside or outside of the legislature".
 She considers Regina Ip her political mentor.

 In May 2018, Eunice Yung caused controversy by stating that domestic workers in Hong Kong often gather in large groups in public areas, thus they affect the hygiene and daily lives of other members of the public and nearby shops.
 She suggested the government should segregate them by providing additional activity centres for them.
 Several groups representing Hong Kong’s domestic workers including The International Migrants Alliance, Asian Migrants Coordinating Body and Hong Kong Confederation of Trade Unions condemned the remarks as racist against migrant domestic workers in Hong Kong, saying it contributed to discrimination against ethnic minorities.
 A few days later, around 150 people from the same groups held a protest outside the New People's Party Headquarters calling Yung to retract her remarks and apologise.
 Yung met with the protesters briefly, saying "I didn’t intend to offend any domestic helpers, and if they felt disrespected, I am sorry."

-In February 2021, Yung voiced concerns that the 2019-20 Hong Kong protests had protestors who were recruited with drugs, a claim that police commissioner Chris Tang said there was no evidence for.
+In February 2021, Yung voiced concerns that the 2019-20 Hong Kong protests had protesters who were recruited with drugs, a claim that police commissioner Chris Tang said there was no evidence for.

 In March 2021, Yung said that shows at West Kowloon Cultural District's M+ Museum caused "great concern" to her and the public, and claimed that they are "spreading hatred" against mainland China.
 Yung also claimed that "If you point your middle finger towards Tiananmen Square, it means you want to show your anger against it, or you want to subvert the government with your artwork," to which Ai Weiwei responded "All artworks, if they are of value, raise questions and challenges.
 Challenging authority is one of the core values of art" and "If she thinks artworks are just ornaments, then I'd say she doesn’t understand art."